 - a.
-At General Meetings, the voting shall be on the basis of one vote per team, up to a maximum of 3 votes per Member Club.
-Each Member Club, having two votes or more, shall cast their votes as a block.
-A team, upon being relegated from the League, shall cease to have a vote following the commencement of the general business of the AGM at which their relegation is confirmed.
-A team, upon being promoted from the Middlesex Championship and/or the 1987 League, shall be eligible to exercise their vote following the commencement of the general business of the AGM at which their promotion is confirmed. - b.
+At General Meetings, the voting shall be on the basis of one vote per team in the 1st XI League, one vote per team in the 2nd XI League and one for any team(s) in the Third Tier (only one vote in each category so that, for example, a Club with its 1st XI (but not its 2nd XI) in the League and 2 teams in the Third Tier would have 2 votes) up to a maximum of 3 votes per Member Club.
+Each Member Club, having two or three votes, shall cast their votes as a block.
+A Member Club whose team(s) is (are)relegated from the League, shall cease to have the vote previously attributable to that team following the commencement of the general business of the AGM at which such relegation is confirmed.
+Where a team is promoted into or otherwise enters the League, its Club shall be eligible to exercise any vote attributable to that team following the commencement of the general business of the AGM at which the relevant promotion or entry is confirmed. - b.
 A proposal to alter the Constitution may only be made either at the AGM or at a Special General Meeting called for that purpose - c.
 Alterations to the playing conditions in Rule E1 for the 1st XI, 1st Division League (hereinafter called "The Premier League") and any arrangements concerning ECB finance to Premier Leagues may be made by a simple majority of the Member Clubs in the Premier League for the season which the changes affect. - d.
 Any other proposal to alter the Constitution shall require the support of at least two thirds of the Member Clubs present and voting.
 Abstention shall not count as voting. - e.
 In all other matters a simple majority shall be decisive. - f.
-In the event of a tied vote on such matters the Chairman of the meeting who shall not vote otherwise, shall cast the deciding vote.
+In the event of a tied vote on such matters the Chairman of the meeting, who shall not vote otherwise, shall cast the deciding vote.

+C5.
 Entry into and withdrawal from the League Championship

-- a.
+a.
 Any proposal that an existing Member Club shall withdraw or be expelled from the League shall be made in writing to the Secretary not later than three weeks before the AGM and the Member Club affected shall be informed immediately.
-On promotion under either Rule D3(i) or D3(j) new Member Clubs shall commence active Membership of the League following the commencement of the general business of the AGM at which their promotion is confirmed. - b.
+On promotion under either Rule D3(i) or D3(j) new Member Clubs shall commence active Membership of the League following the commencement of the general business of the AGM at which their promotion is confirmed.

+b.
 Voluntary withdrawal, or expulsion, from the League shall not take place until twelve months have elapsed after the AGM at which the decision was taken.
 If a Member Club is expelled from the League, the Secretary shall inform the MCB of the expulsion and the reasons for it.

-6. Finance
+C6.
+Finance

 - a.
-Each Member Club shall be required to pay, on or before the 1st May each year or on or before such later date as the Committee shall determine, an annual subscription to be decided at the AGM. - b.
+Each Member Club shall be required to pay, on or before the 1st May each year or on or before such later date as the Executive shall determine, an annual subscription to be decided at the AGM. - b.
 An Audited Account for the year ended 31st October shall be prepared for consideration at the AGM.